 We are creatures wired for relationship.
 Before we even think, agreement and caring responses slide off our tongues.
 Growing up, many of us learned that the safest and fastest way to be liked and to belong was to comply.
 We just couldn't say no because we loved seeing others happy.
 We discovered that we could make friends, avoid conflict, and dodge rejection through compliance.
 The relief by avoiding conflict was addicting.
 But at what cost?
 Does compliance contribute to inner peace, cultivate wholeness in relationships, energize families and organizations—or not?

-Years ago, I was adept at compliance.
+Years ago, I was an adept at reluctant agreement..
 The majority of my actions revolved around pleasing others or keeping the peace.
+I was a serial people pleaser!
 And I was miserable.
 In fact, I felt like I was dying inside.
 One day I woke up to the realization that whenever I agreed to do something that went against my inner truth or if I neglected to check in with myself in the first place, things ended poorly.
 Or if I said yes when I really wanted to say no, an inner unrest built up inside of me.
 But once I started declining opportunities and requests when I didn't feel a resounding "yes" inside me, I felt more energetic and alive.

-As I began paying closer attention to my habit of complying, some interesting insights occurred to me.
-When I followed the breadcrumbs, they all led back to the same destination: my unhappiness and my inward conflict.
-Compliance was directly connected to my happiness meter going down.
+As I began paying closer attention to my habit of acquiescing, some interesting insights occurred to me.
+When I followed the breadcrumbs, they all led back to the same destination: my unhappiness and my inner conflict.
+Conforming to what I thought the easiest way to peace was directly connected to my happiness meter going down.
 Energy never lies.

-I started to understand how my feelings and reactions were linked with my being compliant or with saying yes when I wanted to say no. Perhaps some of my observations will be helpful to you:
+I started to understand how my feelings and reactions were linked; my resentment with saying yes when I wanted to say no. Perhaps some of my observations will be helpful to you:

 My observations: If I went against what I really wanted for myself in order to please someone else, I resented both the decision and the person.